Biology Education, EdM (blended program)

 Your Capstone must be related to Biology Education and it may be taken by itself in a semester or in the summer with another course after at least 4 semesters of course work.

-This is a sample list of courses and is subject to
+This is a sample list of courses and is subject to change.

 Online courses traditionally require a minimum of 9 to 12 hours of dedicated study outside of participation in the virtual classroom, so it is important that you take into consideration other personal and professional commitments as you pursue your coursework.